colin-gourlay/sundown-sessions/src/content/shows/6/index.md

 - The Thieves

-- Del Shannon

-- Royal Blood

 - The Southern Death Cult

+- White Lies

+- Grinderman

-- Nick Lowe
+- The Adventures

 - and much, much more...
 '